Multiscale coupling and the maximum of $\mathcal{P}(\phi)_2$ models on the torus: Stochastic representations of

 In removing the cut-off, the left-hand side of \eqref{eq:SDE-polchinski-cut-off} loses meaning as an adapted solution to a backwards SDE.
 However, we show that the right-hand side can be made sense of in the limit and use this to define the left-hand side.
 Moreover, the independence property in Proposition \ref{prop:sde-well-posed-cut-off} is preserved.
 As such, the finite variation integral in \eqref{eq:SDE-polchinski-cut-off} is one of the main quantities of interest in the remainder of this paper, and we record this notion in the following definition.

 \begin{definition} Let $\epsilon > 0$ and $E \in (0,\infty]$.
-The approximate difference field $\Phi^{\Delta_\epsilon,E} \in C([0,\infty), X_\epsilon)$ is the $(\cF^t)_{t \geq 0}$ adapted process defined by \begin{equs} \Phi^{\Delta_\epsilon, E}_t = -\int_t^\infty \dot c_s \nabla v_s^{\epsilon,E}(\Phi_s^{\cP_\epsilon, E}) ds \qquad t \geq 0 \end{equs} where $\Phi^{\cP_\epsilon, E}$ is the solution to \eqref{eq:SDE-polchinski-cut-off}.
+The approximate difference field $\Phi^{\Delta_\epsilon,E} \in C([0,\infty), X_\epsilon)$ is the $(\cF^t)_{t \geq 0}$ adapted process defined by \begin{equs} \Phi^{\Delta_\epsilon, E}_t = -\int_t^\infty \dot c_s \nabla v_s^{\epsilon,E}(\Phi_s^{\cP_\epsilon, E}) ds , \qquad t \geq 0, \end{equs} where $\Phi^{\cP_\epsilon, E}$ is the solution to \eqref{eq:SDE-polchinski-cut-off}.
 In particular, \begin{equs} \Phi_t^{\cP_\epsilon,E} = \Phi_t^{\Delta_\epsilon,E} + \Phi_t^{\GFF_\epsilon}, \qquad t \geq 0. \end{equs} \end{definition}

-\begin{proof} We first prove that the SDE is well-defined and has a (pathwise) unique, strong solution on $[0,\infty)$.
+\begin{proof}[Proof of Proposition \ref{prop:sde-well-posed-cut-off}] We first prove that the SDE is well-defined and has a (pathwise) unique, strong solution on $[0,\infty)$.
 Then the independence property follows by independence of increments of the underlying cylindrical Brownian motion.
 Since $\epsilon>0$ is fixed throughout the proof, we suppress it from the notation when clear.